edhowland/viper_ruby/README.md

 This package, like all Viper packages, requires Viper version 1.1 or greater.
 If this is not the version in the your Viper installation, please re-install Viper with the current version.

+  This specific version of viper_ruby requires version 1.2.0 of Viper or later.
+  The format of snippets have changed to allow better nesting and proper indentation.

 ## Adding this package to Viper runtime